lammps/lammps/doc/src/Tools.rst

 that can be used to build container images for building and testing LAMMPS on specific OS variants using the `Singularity <https://sylabs.io>`_ container software.
 Contributions for additional variants are welcome.
+For more details please see the README.md file in that folder.

 ----------